TricksterAkira/Collection-of-Class-Assignments/README.md

 Each of these buttons then open up shapes that mimick windows or applications that could be found on an actual desktop.

 ### Assignment-7
+The goal of this assignment was to learn to create our own function that drew a shape that was a combonation of shapes, and create a function that returned a value then print that to the console.
+Then we had to create a loop to make multiple copies of the drawing.
+We also had to use other functions to update aspects of the drawing created by the function.
+Another goal was to learn how to use the push and pop functions, to isolate changes to a specific part of a drawing.
+The themes to choose for this project were wheater or retro games, which I chose the latter.

+I chose to try and work with the retro games theme for this, and was inspired by the game _Snake_.
+My function drew the apples that appear, and I utilized the rotate function to create an apple shape with ellipses.
+Then
+I used the scale function to make the apples increase in size.
+To create the snake I used arrays that utlized the mouse's position, and then displaced it to create a trailing body.